k8s-at-home/charts/charts/stable/pod-gateway/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+### [5.0.0]

+#### Changed

+- Upgraded the common library dependency to version 4.0.0.
+This introduced (potentially) breaking changes to `initContainers` and `additionalContainers`.
+Be sure to check out the [library chart](https://github.com/k8s-at-home/library-charts/blob/common-4.0.0/charts/stable/common/) for the up-to-date values.

 ### [4.0.0]

 - Fixed `namespaceSelector` to allow replacing the default label value.